-Pierce Mortuary College (PMC) students, faculty, staff, guests, and visitors have the right to be free from all violence, on and off the campus community, as it relates to PMC's sexual discrimination and misconduct policy.
-All members of PMC are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-PMC is committed to eliminating sexual misconduct in all forms to include, but not limited to, sexual discrimination, stalking, relationship violence, and domestic violence.
-PMC provides reporting options, investigations, disciplinary processes, and prevention training to ensure the safety of students, faculty, staff, and visitors.
+Gupton-Jones College (DI) students, faculty, staff, guests, and visitors have the right to be free from all violence, on and off the campus community, as it relates to DI's sexual discrimination and misconduct policy.
+All members of DI are expected to conduct themselves in a manner that does not infringe upon the rights of others.
+DI is committed to eliminating sexual misconduct in all forms to include, but not limited to, sexual discrimination, stalking, relationship violence, and domestic violence.
+DI provides reporting options, investigations, disciplinary processes, and prevention training to ensure the safety of students, faculty, staff, and visitors responsibilities and are required to contact DI's Title IX Compliance Officer when they become aware of sexual misconduct.
+The Title IX compliance officer, with the complainant's consent, may contact and discuss the criminal issues surrounding the case if it becomes apparent that a criminal offense has occurred